-In its packaging on a store shelf, a product is not accessible to consumers.
-These potential purchasers cannot handle or examine it closely.
-It is the role of product labeling to identify and describe the product to enable consumers to make informed decisions.
-This makes labeling not only a necessary part of presenting a product but also an important marketing and sales tool for the product manufacturer.
+It is the role of product labelling to accurately identify and describe a product, in order to enable consumers to make informed purchase and use decisions.
+Clear, accurate information labelling is a necessary part of complying with UK product regulations, but is also an important marketing and sales tool for product manufacturers.

-In addition to branding, the label carries information about where the product was made and by whom, and often includes directions on how it is to be effectively used, the product’s ingredients and precise weight.
-For food and pharmaceuticals, labeling may also include manufacturing bar codes, allergen warnings, the date after which food may no longer be considered safe to eat, traceability information, and details about how best to store and prepare it.
+Product labels carry information about where the product was made and by whom, and often include directions on how it is to be effectively used, the product’s ingredients and precise weight.
+For food and pharmaceuticals, labelling may also include manufacturing barcodes, allergen warnings, best before end date (the date after which food may no longer be considered safe to eat), traceability information, and details about how best to store and prepare it.

-Label information may be printed directly on flexible film material prior to packaging, on the packaged product itself, or on paper or plastic labels that can then be automatically applied online to the package surface.
+Label information may be printed directly onto flexible film material prior to packaging, printed on the packaged product itself, or on paper or plastic adhesive labels that can then be automatically applied online to the package surface.
 Some labels may be printed offsite or printed online prior to application.

 Whether printed on the package or on an applied label, it is especially important that the printed label information be complete, clear and readable.
 Blurred printing, tears or folds in an applied label that make allergen warnings or expiration dates unreadable can directly affect consumer health and safety.
 Improperly formed codes, text and images also reflect poorly on the manufacturer’s brand image.